-Super moist banana bread made extra flavorful with brown butter.
+Super moist Brown Butter Banana Bread made extra flavorful with brown butter.
 This banana has amped up flavor plus perfect texture and is so easy to make.

 This is it.
 Mana from heaven.
 Seriously the BEST ever banana bread.
 I’ve been trying to make the perfect banana bread since last summer and it was always… off.
 Too moist.
 Not moist enough.
 Moist enough but kind of spongy?
 Moist and not spongy but not sweet enough.
 Or too sweet?
 The edges too dark and hard.
 Gooey center.
 Perfect texture!
 Great now the color is off…